-Project Coordinator is one of the beneficiaries of a project consortium that is appointed as the single point of contact between the Lead Agency and/or the funding bodies and the consortium partners from proposal submission to project end.
-He/she will have the responsibility of ensuring that all the partners involved in the consortium are eligible and supervises the project workflow with the help of WP leaders.
-Additionally, he/she will be required to submit the project application on behalf of the consortium and must also compile and submit reports / deliverables to the funding bodies which in turn will relay these documents to the Lead Agency.
-Can also be referred to as Principal Investigator.
+Principal Investigator (PI) is the representative of one of the local beneficiaries of a project consortium that is responsible for all communications with MCST and the consortium partners, from proposal submission to project end.
+He/she will have the responsibility of ensuring that all the project partners involved in the consortium are eligible and supervises the project workflow with the help of WP leaders.
+Additionally, he/she will be required to submit the project Application Form(s) on behalf of the local consortium and must also compile and submit reports / deliverables to the funding bodies which in turn will relay these documents to MCST.
+Can also be referred to as Principal Coordinator or Lead Applicant.